cybercussion/SCOBot/README.md

 #### Utilities
 * **QUnit-Tests/js/scorm/SCOBotUtil.js** (Required in a deployment)-
-Utilitiy funcitons replacing lost functionality used by jQuery in 3.x.x and prior.
+Utility functions replacing lost functionality used by jQuery in 3.x.x and prior.
 Includes an event system for JavaScript.
 Wiki covers the audit.
 Now removed '$' so if you are using jQuery, you don't have to worry about conflicts.
 Minified this was a hit for 3.8KB vs 95KB of jQuery.

 #### Base Functionality